-The requirements of section 402(f) do not apply to direct rollovers by nonspouse designated beneficiaries before 2010.
-Also, section 402(f) (and 401(a)(31)) does not apply to distributions that are eligible rollover distributions solely because of the 2009 RMD waiver.
+Section 402(f) (and 401(a)(31)) does not apply to distributions that are eligible rollover distributions solely because of the 2009 RMD waiver.

 For qualified plans, section 403(b) plans, and governmental section 457(b) plans, the plan administrator must provide to each recipient of an eligible rollover distribution an explanation using either a written paper document or an electronic medium (section 402(f) notice).
 The explanation must be provided no more than 90 days (as much as 180 days for plan years that begin after December 31, 2006) and no fewer than 30 days before making an eligible rollover distribution or before the annuity starting date.
 However, if the recipient who has received the section 402(f) notice affirmatively elects a distribution, you will not fail to satisfy the timing requirements merely because you make the distribution fewer than 30 days after you provided the notice as long as you meet the requirements of Regulations section 1.402(f)-1, Q/A-2.
 The electronic section 402(f) notice must meet the consumer consent requirements as provided in Regulations section 1.401(a)-21(b).